If a tree falls in a forest and nobody is around to hear it, does it make a sound?

 “It’s not enough for a business to have a website.
 In 2019 and beyond, visibility is one of the primary factors in online success.
 And if you want visibility, you must pay attention to the technical aspects of SEO and how Google, Bing, and other search engines rank websites and deliver search results to their users.

-A full SEO audit is a service that can help you obtain the first spot on Google’s search engine.
-The audit looks at your entire web page and measures different aspects such as your domain name, links, tags, content, images, navigation, keyword optimization, CSS codes and social network sharing icons.
+A full SEO audit is a service that can help you obtain the first spot on Google’s search engine (google search results).
+The site audit looks at your entire web page and measures different aspects such as your domain name, links, tags, content, images, navigation, keyword optimization, CSS codes and social network sharing icons.
 The auditor will check your page load time to see if slow page loads might be preventing visitors from sticking around.
 He or she will search for malware and spam, which is another huge deterrent.

 Local SEO with third-party review sites, guest posts on external blogs, ongoing content marketing, and social media community building get all the attention, but make no mistake—onsite optimization is still crucial if you want your site to rank in Google.